 A keeper’s dwelling was finally built in 1872, but this was not until after a new pierhead lighthouse had been constructed in 1859.
 Yet another pierhead beacon commenced operation in 1875, after $4,000 for its construction was appropriated in 1874.
 This beacon was placed on the west pier, instead of the east pier where the previous one stood, so it could be more easily reached from the keeper’s dwelling.
-An elevated walk was erected to permit keeper to access the tower even when the pier was awash.
+An elevated walk was erected to permit the keeper to access the tower even when the pier was awash.

 By 1885, the commerce at Conneaut had fallen and the harbor piers had been allowed to decay and fall into ruin.
 To save the west pier beacon, it was moved in November of that year to the high bluff where the keeper’s dwelling stood.
-After new enterprises were established that promised to make Conneaut a leading port in the shipment of iron and coal, harbor improvements were made including the establishment of a five-day lens lantern on the west pier in 1892.
+After new enterprises were established that promised to make Conneaut a leading port in the shipment of iron and coal, harbor improvements were made including the establishment of a five-day lens lantern on the west pier in November 1892.
 This served until money was appropriated for an enclosed, square tower surmounted by an octagonal, copper-roofed lantern room.
 The new light commenced operation on September 8, 1895.
 On March 1, 1897, the light formerly used in the tower located near the keeper’s dwelling was activated in a new square, pyramidal tower on the inner end of the west pier to form, with the light on the outer end of the pier, a range for approaching the entrance to the harbor.

 The superstructure is a reinforced concrete building two stories in height with a tower rising in northeast corner.
 The cellar contains oil-storage tanks and other storerooms; the first floor provides a power room, kitchen, office and supply room; the second floor contains the water tanks, air receivers and a bedroom and the diaphone apparatus is placed in the tower.
-The light was placed in commission September 15, 1920, and the fog signal went into operation April 15, 1922.A second-order lens was employed to produce two white flashes every twelve seconds, while the diaphone fog signal sounded a group of two blasts every thirty seconds when necessary.
+The light was placed in commission September 15, 1920, and the fog signal went into operation April 15, 1922.A second-order lens was employed in the lantern room to produce two white flashes every twelve seconds, while the diaphone fog signal sounded a group of two blasts every thirty seconds when necessary.
+A fog bell was used at the new lighthouse until the diaphone fog signal was in place.
 The total cost for the lighthouse and other improvements to navigational aids for the harbor came to $89,667.

 Edward Pfister was appointed head keeper of Conneaut Lighthouse in 1894 and would spend over forty years at the station, by far more than any other keeper.
 On January 10, 1922, the tug Oregon was towing the lighter T.F.
 Newman when the cable snapped, and the lighter wrecked on the breakwater near the lighthouse.
 Keeper Pfister lowered the station’s boat to the water, picked up the seven men from the lighter, and took them back to the lighthouse, where they were provided food and lodging.
 The Lighthouse Service awarded the efficiency flag to Pfister for having the station with the “highest general efficiency” in the district during 1925.
 As a result, Pfister was allowed to fly the flag for all of 1926.